 - 15.1 On return to work, following each period of absence, every employee must have a short discussion with their Line Manager (either in person, via Microsoft Teams or by telephone).
-This should normally happen on the day of return and ideally before recommencing their duties.
-(See section 8). - 15.2 It is important that Return to Work meetings are conducted fairly and consistently following the basic framework outlined in appendix 7 should create consistency of approach across the Council.
+This should normally happen on the day of return and ideally before recommencing their duties. - 15.2 It is important that Return to Work meetings are conducted fairly and consistently following the basic framework outlined in Appendix 5 should create consistency of approach across the Council.